oracle-livelabs/converged/microservices-cicd/jenkins-oke-int/jenkins-oke-integration.md

 ## Task 4: Add GitHub WebHook

-1. Log in into your GitHub Account.
-In your Github account, navigate to Settings -> Webhooks.
+1. Log into GitHub and click on the repository which has been integrated with Jenkins.
+Navigate to Settings -> Webhooks.

      ![New Item](images/github_webhooks.png " ")